hifreedo/up9rade/_posts/2019-03-04-convolution-in-forward-and-backward.md

 Here we'd like to emphasize that, through the im2col method, we may transfer convolutional to matrix product.

-And if we simplify kernel as one, this actually turns into "jacobian matrix", by then, the kernel and output both turns into "column vector".
+And if we simplify kernel into just one kernel, this actually turns into "jacobian matrix", by doing that, the kernel and output both turns into "column vector".

 Following is an explanation intuitively about why there is an $x^T$.